Encraze/player/plan.md

    - Use AlertDialog for important errors
    - Use Snackbar for transient errors
    - Use Toast for minor notifications
-3. Error recovery:
-   - Retry button for network errors
-   - Auto-retry with exponential backoff
+3. Keep prototype simple:
+   - No automatic retries; user can retry by tapping the action again
-   - Clear error state on successful operation
+   - Clear error state on next successful operation

 **Deliverable**: User-friendly error messages